The request for proposals is now closed for contributions to methods development for systematic reviews.

 The Campbell Collaboration promotes positive social change through the production and use of systematic reviews for evidence-based policy and practice.
-With the support of the American Institutes for Research, the Campbell Collaboration is pleased to announce up to five awards for methods development.
+With the support of the American Institutes for Research, the Campbell Collaboration announced up to five awards for methods development.

-The Campbell Collaboration requests proposals for contributions for methods development for systematic reviews by Monday, 20 February 2017.
+The Campbell Collaboration requested proposals for contributions for methods development for systematic reviews by Monday, 20 February 2017.
 This request for proposals explains what the awards are for and how to apply.

 The proposed contributions may be:

 - Papers providing clear expositions of the application of frontier methods to guide review authors

 - Software to assist review production which will complement, and preferably be compatible with, existing review production software, in particular Coevidence/Revman